azot-dev/cortex/README.md

 # XCore

-Some things are still missing, like a correct documentation, don't hesitate to create issues if you have any problem PR welcome :)
+This package is not ready to use yet, some things are still missing, like a correct documentation, some hooks and the React Provider, don't hesitate to create issues if you have any problem
+PR welcome :)
 ## Purpose